It's called "Writing An Interpreter In Go" and contains what it says on the box.

 dotfiles - My dotfiles. git, zsh, tmux, etc.

-vimconfig - Everything that goes in my ~/.vim folder.
+vimconfig - Everything that goes on in my ~/.vim folder.

 Not finished, not stable, not ready for production, but fun!